YongZhongLin1/user-management-api/Readme.md

 ```
 docker compose up -d
 ```
 This command will spin up the necessary Docker containers for the project in detached mode.
+Postgre DB is running in Docker.
+Once command above is run, it will create some sample data in database as well.

 3. **Install Dependencies:**
 ```